 These properties accentuate the moisturizing effect of squalane and coupled also with its stable nature, have contributed to a continual rise in demand for squalane in cosmeceutical approaches.

 To round things up, make a mental note to check the ingredient list before you purchase your moisturiser.
 A good moisturiser would contain at least one of these ingredients: squalane, glycerin or ceramides.
-With this in mind, a good moisturiser can be easily differentiated from the plethora of options out there.
+Even better, the Multi-CERAM moisturizer contains all 3 ingredients and more.
+This makes the Multi-CERAM a popular choice with our dry skin and eczema patients.
+With these points in mind, a good moisturiser can be easily differentiated from the plethora of options out there.